 The early spring of 2020 will no doubt take up some space in the history books.
-It marks a moment that is unprecedented in contemporary life: the first time in decades that governments around the world have enforced strict social distancing measures– also known as quarantines.
+It marks a moment that was unprecedented in contemporary life: the first time in decades that governments around the world enforced strict social distancing measures– also known as quarantines.

-In an attempt to slow transmission of the COVID-19 virus that has taken hold on all continents except Antarctica and claimed thousands of lives, governments are enacting emergency public health measures that even your great-grandparents did not likely see in their lifetimes.
+In an attempt to slow transmission of a novel virus that ended up claiming millions of lives around the globe during its acute pandemic phase, governments enacted emergency public health measures that even your great-grandparents did not likely see in their lifetimes.

 In a matter of days, life as we know it became unrecognizable.
 France went into a first lockdown on March 17th, barring residents and visitors from leaving their domiciles except to shop for essentials such as food and medicine, seek medical care, or get a bit of (solitary) exercise.

-Until then, we wait, and socially distance.
-These are distressing and mind-boggling times, to say the least.
-But the situation we find ourselves in certainly isn’t unprecedented.
-In fact, the toolbox governments and public health authorities are turning to in a bid to save lives and avoid the wholesale collapse of hospital capacity is one that was devised hundreds of years ago.
+But this certainly wasn’t entirely unprecedented, from the longer view of history.
+In fact, the toolbox governments and public health authorities turned to in a bid to save lives and avoid the wholesale collapse of hospital capacity is one that was devised hundreds of years ago.